greghaskins/parametric-junit-runner/README.md

-parametric-junit-runner
+Parametric JUnit Runner
 =======================

-A JUnit test runner that makes it easy for developers to write parameterized test cases
+A JUnit test runner that makes it easy for developers to write parameterized test cases.